 ***Scroll down for the full schedule; follow links to individual tours to register***

+Downeast Birding Hotspots is a new tour offered to see a variety of songbirds using Maine’s coastal forests as stopover or migratory refueling stations.
+At the same time, waterbirds can be seen streaming through or settling into the region as summer yields to fall and winter looms.
 In October, the waters of Schoodic Point are filled with migrating waterbirds: loons, sea ducks, and cormorants.
 A variety of other species may be seen during Seabirds at Schoodic Point, including falcons, jaegers, gulls, shorebirds, and songbirds.
-2020 marks the fifth season of daily monitoring of this phenomenal autumn flight, and workshop participants will contribute to this scientific effort by helping spot birds and documenting the flight.
+2022 marks the seventh season of daily monitoring of this phenomenal autumn flight, and workshop participants will contribute to this scientific effort by helping spot birds and documenting the flight.

 |AUG 20-24||ACADIA’S BIRDS BY LAND & SEA II|

 |SEP 30-OCT 4||DOWNEAST MAINE BIRDING HOTSPOTS|

 |OCT 14-17||SEABIRDS AT SCHOODIC POINT|

 |If an event you wish to sign up for is marked “FULL”, please contact Michelle at 288-1356 to be placed on a waiting list|